-Furthermore, a recipient of a supply of goods and/or services acting as an entrepreneur or professional for the purposes of such supply would be liable for the payment of the VAT chargeable in a transaction, if such recipient should have reasonably presumed that the supplier was not going to pay the VAT to the Spanish tax authorities.
+Furthermore, a recipient of a supply of goods and/or services acting as an entrepreneur or professional for the purposes of such supply would be liable for the payment of the VAT chargeable in a transaction, if such recipient should have reasonably presumed that the supplier was not going to pay the VAT to the Spanish Tax Authorities.
 Spanish Value Added Tax legislation considers that an individual should reasonably presume that the VAT charged in a supply of goods or services is not going to be paid to the relevant tax authorities if the price paid is notoriously below what could be considered a normal price.

 Note that, in principle, the above-mentioned VAT responsibility would not be applicable on the proposed transaction to the extent the purchase of receivables would be VAT-exempt and the collection services would not be located within the Spanish VAT territory in the terms described in question 9.4 above.
+In relation to stamp duty, as previously mentioned, anyone intervening in the negotiation or collection of these instruments would be jointly and severally liable for the payment of the tax due and not duly paid by the issuer.